 The Met Section also sponsors outreach programs designed to introduce children to civil engineering such as the New York City Regional Future City Competition for middle school students and interactive activities for kids during National Engineers Week.

 Each year, the Met Section presents awards to recognize local members for their contributions to the field of civil engineering.
 The Long Island Branch and Lower Hudson Valley Branch each present their own awards, annually.
-Additionally, the Younger Member Forum honors newly inducted ASCE life members and presents awards to student chapter members at its annual Ridgway Awards event.
+Additionally, the Younger Member Forum honors newly inducted ASCE life members and presents awards to student chapter members.

 The American Society of Civil Engineers (ASCE) was originally founded in New York City in 1852 and represents more than 147,000 members of the civil engineering profession worldwide and is America's oldest national engineering society.
 ASCE's mission is to provide essential value to our members, their careers, our partners and the public by developing leadership, advancing technology, advocating lifelong learning and promoting the profession.
 ASCE's World Headquarters is located in Reston, Virginia and the Society's Government Relations office is located in Washington, DC.